-Below are the common questions we hear on San Diego ADU regulations, cost, financing, timelines, working with Snap ADU, pre-approved plans, rentals & investments and more.
+Below are the common questions we hear about ADU regulations, cost, financing, timelines, working with Snap ADU, pre-approved plans, rentals & investments and more.
 Contact us to talk about specifics of your ADU project.

 How large an ADU can I build?

 State law allows you to build up to a 1200 sqft detached ADU that is 24′ tall without any local discretionary approvals.
 If a local municipality creates their own ADU ordinance, they must still permit an ADU of up to 850 sqft, or 1,000 sqft for an ADU that contains more than one bedroom.
 Attached ADUs cannot exceed 50% of floor area of the main residence.
 See city-by-city ADU regulations here.

 New state laws permit two ADUs on a single family zoned property… one full Accessory Dwelling Unit (ADU) and one Junior Accessory Dwelling Unit (JADU).
 On multifamily properties, you can build up to two detached ADUs.
 Read about whether you may be able to “stack” them on top of each other in your jurisdiction.

 What is a Junior ADU?